shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-peer-to-peer-payment-dapp-part-1.md

 }
 ```

-We create a new ERC20 token using the `openzeppelin` ERC20 contract called **Payment Token**.
-We will use this token in our frontend to make payment in our peer-to-peer payment dApp.
+We create a new ERC20 token using the OpenZeppelin ERC20 contract called **Payment Token**.
+This is the token we will use to make payments in our peer-to-peer payment dApp.

-In the constructor, we are minting and sending **1000000** PAY token to the account deploying the contract.
+In the constructor of our contract, we are minting and sending **100,000** PAY tokens to the contract's **owner**, the account deploying the contract.

-Since `PaymentToken` is an ERC20 token and we are using `openzeppelin`'s ERC20 contract, we have few ready-made functions like `transfer`, `approve`, `allowance`, etc. We will be looking into the `transfer` function in our dApp, and come back to this when we start our frontend.
+Since `PaymentToken` is an ERC20 token and we are using OpenZeppelin's ERC20 contract, we have a few ready-made functions like `transfer`, `approve`, `allowance`, etc. We will be looking into the `transfer` function in our dApp, and come back to this when we start our frontend.

 # Compiling and deploying with Truffle

 Now that we have our ERC20 token ready, we have to make few changes to compile and deploy our token.

-Go to the migrations directory, create a new file `2_payment_token_migration.js` and add the following code.
+Go to the `migrations` directory, create a new file `2_payment_token_migration.js` and add the following code:

 ```javascript
 const PaymentToken = artifacts.require("PaymentToken");